 50. Viral recombination is a process of genetic exchange between two separate viral genomes that are co-infecting and replicating in the same host cell.
 Even in conditions that favour recombination, the frequency of recombination within the same flavivirus species is very low (Taucher et al., 2010).
 Sequencing and phylogenetic analysis of dengue genomes has indicated that at an evolutionary level, recombination events have occurred and that they play an important role in the genetic diversity of dengue (Worobey et al., 1999; Tolou et al., 2001; Craig et al., 2003; Twiddy and Holmes, 2003; Aaskov et al., 2007).
 Recombination has not been observed between different flaviviruses (Twiddy and Holmes, 2003).
 Based on experimental results, if recombination were to occur, it is highly unlikely that this would result in a more virulent virus.
-Artificial recombinants of a WT yellow fever virus and a chimeric yellow fever virus/dengue virus vaccine (McGee et al., 2008), and a WT Japanese encephalitis virus and a chimeric yellow fever/Japanese encephalitis vaccine virus (Pugachev et al., 2007) were highly attenuated compared to the WT parent virus strains.
+Artificial recombinants of a WT yellow fever virus and a chimeric yellow fever /Japanese encephalitis vaccine virus (Pugachev et al., 2007) were highly attenuated compared to the WT parent virus strains.